Fostering Success: The Role of Social Emotional Learning in Classrooms

 Social Emotional Learning: The Essential Ingredient for Well-Rounded Education

 Social Emotional Learning (SEL) integrates various education aspects and life skills into the school curriculum, helping children succeed in school, careers, relationships, and life.
 Research shows SEL increases achievement rates and encourages positive habits and behaviors, like kindness, empathy, sharing, and gratitude.

 There are 5 key skills that are taught through Social Emotional Learning:

-- Social Awareness: SEL also helps children become aware of other cultures and backgrounds, to understand them, and empathize with them.
+- Social Awareness: SEL enables children to become aware of different cultures and backgrounds, understanding and empathizing with others.

-- Relationship Skills: It guides children into developing and maintaining healthy relationships and helps them act within social norms.
+- Relationship Skills: It aids in developing and maintaining healthy relationships and acting within social norms.

-- Responsible Decision Making: SEL teaches children to make responsible decisions for themselves, knowing the consequences of their thoughts, and actions for the community.
+- Responsible Decision Making: SEL teaches responsible decision-making, considering the consequences of thoughts and actions.

 Teachers can use the help of sociograms to map out social interactions and create a socially dynamic classroom, especially with older students.

-If you have questions or concerns about Social Emotional Learning or implementing Sociograms, contact Tessa International School.
+For questions or concerns about implementing sociograms, contact Tessa International School.